Skip to main content

 <p>

-Moreover, the names themselves will change with the use of the one language dependent file.
+Moreover, the names themselves will change with the use of the one language-dependent file.

-space between the name and the reference.
+And another bonus is that with an automatic type name, you get a <em>non-breaking</em> space between the name and the reference.

-since there is no information about what they point to.
+A type name makes no sense for <q>provisional</q> cross-references, since there is no information about what they point to.

 </p>